bslew/serial2udp/README.md

 	udp key3=val3, key4=val4, ...

-If we wish to distribute only the lines that start with udp the following command will do it:
+If we wish to distribute via UDP only the lines that start with "udp "
+execute:

 ```sh
 serial2udp.py --serport /dev/device1 --host xxx.xxx.xxx.xxx -p port --ifstarts_with 'udp '